byJeevan/Swift_Playgrounds/Swift Notes/Language Keywords-Basics.md

 - **DO** use when a value can be different each time you call it.

 ### Lazy properties
-- For expensive and time consuming computations.
+- A lazy stored property is a property whose initial value is not calculated until the first time it is used.
+You indicate a lazy stored property by writing the lazy modifier before its declaration.
+- Note : You must always declare a lazy property as a variable (with the var keyword), because its initial value might not be retrieved until after instance initialization completes.
+Constant properties must always have a value before initialization completes, and therefore cannot be declared as lazy.
+- Pros :
+1. When a initial value property is dependent on some other factors.
+2. When initialization of property expensive in terms of time and memory.
-- This will make sure properties are calculated at a later time (if at all) and only once - stored.
+3. This will make sure properties are calculated at a later time (if at all) and only once - stored.

 ### Property Observers
 - **didSet** after property changed & **willSet** just before property changes.